Personal Injury Law in New Jersey

 Statute of Limitations in New Jersey Personal Injury Law?

-The statute of limitations in New Jersey for personal injury cases gives an injured person two years to go to court and file a lawsuit against the person or entity responsible for their harm.
-This two years begins on the date of the occurrence of your injury.
+In New Jersey, the statute of limitations for personal injury cases allows an injured individual two years to file a lawsuit against the responsible party.
+This two-year period starts on the date the injury occurred.

 We recommend you speak with a personal injury lawyer for this matter.
 Don’t wait too long and miss out on receiving the compensation you deserve for your injury.